Cyprus blocking EU sanctions on Belarus

 Most MEPs voiced solidarity.

-But at least one, German Green Reinhard Bütikofer, found Varvitsiotis' language "exceedingly polemical".
+But at least one, German Green Reinhard Bütikofer, found Varvitsiotis "exceedingly polemical".

 And the Turkish foreign minister, Mevlüt Çavuşoğlu, who spoke to the same EP committee later on Thursday, held up his own map, which showed that Greek island maritime claims would mean Turkey "had no access to international waters" in the eastern Mediterranean.